TAILOR-UoB/new_ways_of_publishing/booksource/use-cases/qmd.md

 ---

 (sec:use:qua)=
-# Create a `Quarto` course from scratch
+# Create a Quarto course from scratch

-In this use-case scenario we created an
+In this section we describe how we created an
 [online course](https://tailor-uob.github.io/mooc_trustworthy_ai/cha_odm/odm.html) entirely with `Quarto`.
 The main idea was to create a website with all the necessary content to give a brief introduction to a topic, with a set of slides created with the same content, a printable version as a pdf, video recordings for each section, all with Python interactive examples.

 ## Overall structure of the course